oxidrive/oxidrive/CONTRIBUTING.md

 Migrations are embedded in the binary and run every time the server is started.

 ## Pre-commit
-Each commit is run against a list of checks defined using [pre-commit](https://pre-commit.com/).
+Each commit is run against a list of checks defined using [lefthook](https://github.com/evilmartians/lefthook).
 Before contribuiting to this project, be sure to install them.

 ### Nix
-If you use Nix for everything you are ready to go, [git-hooks.nix](https://github.com/cachix/git-hooks.nix/tree/master) and [flake.parts](https://flake.parts/) take care of everything.
+If you use Nix for everything you are ready to go, `lefhook install` runs automatically when activating the devshell, with all required tools installed for you.

 ### Not nix
-Pre-commit directives are loaded from the `.pre-commit-config.json`, install them using `pre-commit install`.
+Pre-commit directives are loaded [lefthook.yml](lefthook.yml), install them using `lefthook install`.

 ## End-to-End Tests

-Oxidrive inclues a suite of UI tests that verify some of the core UX flows from the end-user's perspective.
+Oxidrive includes a suite of UI tests that verify some of the core UX flows from the end-user's perspective.
 The test suite is implemented with [Playwright] and is located in the [e2e](e2e) folder.
 It requires [NodeJS] 20 and related NPM CLI installed.

 To set Playwright up the first time, run `just e2e/setup`.
 This will install the required NPM packages and download the browsers that will execute the tests.